cylead/storytelling-with-data-reproduced-by-tableau/README.md

 </p>

 #### My modifications
-*.
-I don’t know how to adjust the distance between bars for different headers, so I just use the divided line.
+* It's a bit difficult to adjust the distance between bars for different headers([here is a way to do it](#bar_gap_trick)), so I just use the divided line.
-*.
-Strangely, the legend is under the title.
+* Strangely, the legend is under the title instead of the bar plot.
 I put the legend aside.

 ### Tricks

-*.
-In Tableau, the rankings are labeled to every bar.
+* In Tableau, the rankings are labeled to every bar.
 To only label our service, we need to first choose “Never Show” in right-click -> Mark Label, then choose “Always Show” one by one.

 ### Figure 3.19<a name="fig3.19"></a>